Fire Hazard Severity Zone Map

 Office of State Fire Marshal CAL FIRE:

-The following website from CAL FIRE has additional information related to the following:
+The CAL FIRE website has additional information related to the following:

 • History of Fire Hazard Severity Zones